abalaji-blr/Projects/QuickReference/RNN.md

 ## How the Vanishing  / Exploding Gradient resolved in RNN?

-As the RNN has deeper NN structure, the gradients computed based on the loss / error needs to beback propagate to the input.
+As the RNN has deeper NN structure, the gradients computed based on the loss / error needs to be back propagated to the input.

 When the gradient is small ( < 1), when they are back propagated to the input, the gradient may approach *zero / very negligible value* results in gradient vanishing.